2020 Call for Proposals

-The 2020 Annual Meeting is an all multiple-paper conference.
-There will be no single paper sessions.
-Proposals must be submitted by July 15, 2019 Please read the information on this page in its entirety to better understand the requirements and guidelines for the proposal submission.
-Each proposal, regardless of session type, must be submitted as either a pdf or jpg file, including all required information as stated below, and submitted thru HERE.
+Proposals must be submitted by May 15, 2020.
+Please read the information on this page in its entirety to better understand the requirements and guidelines for the proposal submission.
+Each proposal, regardless of session type, must be submitted as either a PDF or jpg file, including all required information as stated below, and submitted HERE.

-Note: If you have not done so, you will need to create a cvent account to submit your proposal.
+Note: You will need to create a cvent account to submit your proposal.

 A. Cover Page:

 2. Type of Session: Identify as one of the following: Multiple Paper, Roundtable, Symposium, or Research Session.

 3. Session Organizer: Name, title, organization (institution), e-mail and mailing addresses, and telephone number.